skainen/Wireless-and-Radio-Technology-2026/9. Communication Systems' Protocols/Bluetooth Sensor/README.md

   - It generates a random value every 5 seconds
   - It sends the value to the server using Bluetooth
   - The server receives and prints the data

+The main difference in practice to the socket connection is that Bluetooth uses Bluetooth MAC Address for binding instead of IP.